-The second part of the course, GC2, is where you’ll develop the skills to confidently identify and control a wide range of common workplace hazards including general workplace hazards, manual handling, transport, work equipment, musculoskeletal, electrical, fire, chemical, psychological and physical.
+The second part of the course, GC2, is where you’ll develop the skills to confidently identify and control a wide range of common workplace hazards.
+This includes everything from workplace hazards, manual handling, transport, work equipment, musculoskeletal, electrical, fire, chemical, psychological and physical.

 For each topic you’ll learn the key elements of the hazard and the harm they can cause to workers, contractors and the general public.
-Remembering the legislation, regulations and risk management methods you learnt in NGC1, you’ll then learn how to apply appropriate control measures to help reduce the risk of each hazard.
+Using the knowledge you gained in N/IGC1, you’ll then learn how to apply appropriate control measures to help reduce the risk of each hazard.

 GC3: Health and Safety Practical Application

-Unit GC3 differs from NGC1 and GC2 in that it isn’t a taught unit, but rather an assessment of the knowledge and skills you’ve learnt previously.
+Unit GC3 is different from N/IGC1 and GC2 because it isn’t a taught unit.
+It's an assessment of everything you've learnt in the previous units.

-You’ll carry out an inspection of a workplace of your choosing and make an observation of its hazards, the harmful result of those hazards, and the short and long term control measures required to reduce their risk.
-You’ll then write up your findings in a health and safety report intended to persuade management to take action.
+You’ll carry out an inspection of your chosen workplace and observe any hazards.
+Then you'll have to come up with short and long term control measures to reduce their risk.
+After that, you'll write up your findings in a health and safety report persuading management to take action.